peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 1. Having the digital representation of the Digital Credential (the bytes).
-2. Controlling the confirmation method of the Digital Credential, using the Digital Credential's `cnf` parameter.
+2. Controlling the confirmation method of the Digital Credential, using the Digital Credential's `cnf` claim.

 The essence of requiring proof of possession over the Digital Credential through the confirmation method, such has proving the control of the